openstudiocoalition/OpenStudioApplication/developer/doc/ReleaseNotes/OpenStudioApplication_Release_Notes_1_0_0_20200424.md

 # Overview

-Following an important announcement related to future development of the OpenStudio Application released in September 2019 ([A Shift in BTO’s BEM Strategy: A New Future for the OpenStudio Application](https://www.openstudio.net/new-future-for-openstudio-application)), **this release marks the last NREL supported release of the OpenStudio Application.**
+Following an important announcement related to future development of the OpenStudio Application released in September 2019 ([A Shift in BTO’s BEM Strategy: A New Future for the OpenStudio Application](https://www.openstudio.net/new-future-for-openstudio-application)), **this release marks the last NREL planned software distribution of the OpenStudio Application.**
-Going forward, the SDK will continue to be distributed and released two times per year, in April and October.
 Below is the list of components that is included in this SDK installer:

 __**OpenStudio Application 1.0.0**__